ebrewe/cpgd-2016/notes.md

 Weapons are in a group that stays relative to the player like a childsprite.
 When we rotate the player, we rotate the group.
 Will need to add a 'facing' var to the player to update properly.

 weapon 'extend' added with a tween.

+weapon rotation by pointer.
+Strafing is go! we subtract 1.57 rads (90 deg) from the angle because I defaulted down.// maybe I should change that.